 You have come to the end of the mowing season and it’s time to put your Cub Cadet away until next season.
 It’s easy to just push it into a corner of your garage or shed and not deal with it until next spring, but that isn’t the best decision.
 You may end up regretting your choice next season.

-You must winterize your Cub Cadet lawn mower before storing to protect the mower’s fuel system, battery, and wiring harness.
-Debris and moisture must be removed from the mower to prevent rusting and corrosion of the mower deck, electrical components and other parts of the mower.
+You must winterize your Cub Cadet lawn mower before storing it to protect the mower’s fuel system, battery, and wiring harness.
+Debris and moisture must be removed from the mower to prevent rusting and corrosion of the mower deck, electrical components, and other parts of the mower.

 I’ll take you through the important procedures needed to be performed to get your Cub Cadet mower ready for storage.